SELF-CONTROL

 If you are going to be addicted to something, be addicted to things that make your life better.

-Step 5: Build accountability
+Step 5: Build Accountability With Other Men

 If it feels too hard to do alone, that is completely normal.
 Find people who are on the same journey.
 Find accountability partners.
 Connect with men who are fighting the same fight.